FREE Video Sample

 (Yes, it's a mouthful.)

-This is a eight-week course that will teach you to apply the Object-Oriented perspective by example, in the context of Rails and Ruby applications.
+This is a self-paced course that will teach you to apply the Object-Oriented perspective by example, in the context of Rails and Ruby applications.
 You'll learn in three distinct ways:

 Are you ready to increase your confidence in building Object-Oriented software solutions?
 Are you ready to start seeing the missing concepts hiding inside that big ball of spaghetti?
-Join me, and Master the Object-Oriented Mindset!
+Join me, and start Mastering the Object-Oriented Mindset today!

 100% Satisfaction Guaranteed